perrigoh/classify_dog_pytorch/README.md

 Improving programming skills using Python.
 In this project, student will use a created image classifier to identify dog breeds.
 The focus is on Python and not on the actual classifier.

-> **Note: This is an edited version after project submission, contents may not follow project rubric.
-And the main objective of this edited version is to explore the use of MkDocs and Diagrams.**
+> **Note: This is an edited version after project submission, contents may not follow project rubric.**

 ## Installation